JuggernautTej/UK-2015-Accidents-Analysis/Analysis_Solutions.md

 | Car                                    | 2.87             |
 | Taxi/Private hire car                  | 2.88             |
 | Tram                                   | 2.89             |

+### The electric motorcycle has the lest average accident severity with Trams having the lest average.
+It should be noted these are influenced by the number of accidents each vehicle type were involved in.

 ## Question 4; What is the Average Severity and Total Accidents for Motor Bikes?
 ````sql